 Always backup your WordPress site and data before installing a new WordPress plugin!

-If you don’t want to perform manual backups, then get assistance from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to back up your files yourself, then consider getting support services from a WordPress professional, or use WordPress backup plugins.

-You can learn more about a WordPress backup plugin that can automate your site backups here:
+You can learn more about a WordPress backup plugin that we recommend using to automate file and data backups here: